-How to handle cash and safeguard yourself and the money
+How to handle cash

 It’s likely that you will handle cash as part of your fundraising activities.
 This could include collecting, counting, storing, transporting, banking and recording cash.
 It's important to follow our guidance when handling cash, to safeguard yourself and the money you raise.